 - Public Trust: By holding officers accountable and deterring future misconduct, complaints improve policing in the City of Minneapolis, increasing public trust.

-You may file a complaint online, at your local precinct, or in person.
+You may file a complaint online, at your local precinct, in person, or by mailing a signed copy of the complaint form below.
 You may also visit our offices in Minneapolis City Hall to collect a complaint form.
 Complaints must be filed with the OPCR within 270 days (9 months) of the date of the alleged police misconduct.